rwcitek/StructureAndInterpretationOfComputerShells-Nushell/IntroToNushell.md

 ## Is it production ready?

 At this time, I would not use Nushell to control your critical infrastructure.
 Nushell seems to be under heavy development.
 As of this writing, the version is 0.83.
 Much broke when I tried to use my config from 0.82.

 ## Installation

 - All OSes: via a prebuilt binary
 - MacOS: homebrew: `brew install nushell`
 - Windows: winget: `winget install nushell`
-- Linux: Install through Rust toolchain: 'cargo install nu'
+- Linux: Install through Rust toolchain: `cargo install nu`